rizac/stream2segment/README.md

-A detailed documentation is available online in the **[github wiki page](https://github.com/rizac/stream2segment/wiki)**, but you can also simply start the program via the command `init` ( `s2s init --help` for details) which creates several examples files.
-These files contain roughly the same online documentation in form of comments to code and parameters that you can immediately start to configure and modify, and are:
+A detailed documentation is available online in the **[github wiki page](https://github.com/rizac/stream2segment/wiki)**, but you can also simply start the program via the command `init` ( `s2s init --help` for details) which creates several highly documented examples files that you can immediately start to configure and modify:

  - A download configuration file (in YAML syntax with all parameters documented) to start the download routine: